 |Botanical Name||Graptopetalum paraguayense|

-|Plant Type||Perennial succulent|
+|Plant Type||Perennial, succulent|

 |Sun Exposure||Full to partial sun|

-|Soil Type||Sandy or a light potting mix|
+|Soil Type||Sandy, light potting mix|

-How to Grow Ghost Plant
+Ghost Plant Care

 In the absence of natural rain, ghost plants only need occasional irrigation.
 Plants growing outdoors in full sun and summer temperatures will appreciate a weekly drink, while houseplants may only need watering every other week.
 Water indoor ghost plants at soil level to prevent water from stagnating in the rosettes.